GSSM-AutoGolfCart/CartNet-Communicator/README.md

 # Inter-Cart-Radio-Firmware
-Software for the inter-cart communication software
+Software for the inter-cart communication system